aws-samples/aws-serverless-workshops/MultiRegion/2_UI/README.md

 Note that you must replace `[bucket-name]` in this command with the bucket name output from the CloudFormation stack in step 1.

-To confirm everything went as expected, navigate to your bucket URL.
-You should see a simple ticketing application.
+To confirm everything went as expected, navigate to your bucket URL (this is also one of the CloudFormation outputs from Module 2_UI).
+You should see our simple ticketing application.
 Go ahead and login using your Facebook account and then submit a couple of tickets to check that everything is working.

 If you have trouble in this step, double check your configured settings and Facebook Developer account configuration.
 Note that if you change any